ChicagoDSA/haymarket/README.md

 ### Enable a custom 404 page

-- Create `_pages/404.md` with this front matter:
+- Create `_pages/404.md` with the following content:

 ```
 ---
-permalink: /404.html
+permalink: /404
-layout: 404
+lang-ref: 404
-title: Page not found
-headline: 404
+title: Custom 404 page
-description: Oops!
-We couldn't find the page you're looking for.
+description: We couldn't find the page you're looking for.
 ---

+Add helpful links.
 ```

-- This page applies to all languages and subdirectories.
+- This page applies to every subdirectory and language.
+- If you wanted to enable post-error language switching, and your site was translated into Spanish, you would copy this file into `_pages/es` and remove `permalink`.

 ### Translate your content into other languages